Journalism Residency South Africa

 Housing & Meals

-Students must also enroll in JOUR 372: International Journalism: South Africa, taught by Douglas Foster and Ava Greenwell, during the Winter Quarter prior to their JR. This course covers South African history, politics, cultural trends and media landscape and must be completed with a satisfactory grade in order to remain eligible to participate in the program.
+Students must also enroll in JOUR 372: International Journalism: South Africa, taught by Ava Greenwell, during the Winter Quarter prior to their JR. This course covers South African history, politics, cultural trends and media landscape and must be completed with a satisfactory grade in order to remain eligible to participate in the program.

 Students must also complete all JR prerequisite courses.
 For more details on Medill’s Journalism Residency program, click here.

 During briefing week, students will receive a media orientation and visit important historical and cultural sites in Johannesburg and Cape Town.
 Possible visits in Johannesburg include Soweto, the Apartheid Museum, Constitution Hill, and the Cradle of Humankind.
 Possible visits in Cape Town include the District Six Museum, St. Georges Cathedral, and Robben Island.